 FIFA Men’s World Cup Winners List and History

-FIFA World Cup competition is the highest prestigious sporting tournament on the planet.
-The World Cup champion as a nation is called by the best team in the world.
+The FIFA World Cup competition is the most prestigious sporting tournament on the planet.
+The World Cup Champion as a nation is called the best team in the world.

-You can see over 200 nations are playing soccer internationally and competing for the FIFA World Cup but only 32 teams are qualified for the tournament.
-But only Brazil, Germany, Italy, Argentina, Uruguay, France, Spain, and England are the only nation that has the World Cup of all countries.
+Over 200 nations are playing soccer internationally and competing in the FIFA World Cup but only 32 teams are qualified for the tournament it increase to 48 in the 2026 World Cup.
+But only Brazil, Germany, Italy, Argentina, Uruguay, France, Spain, and England are the only nations with the World Cup of all countries.

-Brazil’s national men’s football team wins five World Cup titles who mostly known as the most successful soccer team.
-Here we have listed past history of the World Cup winners since it begins.
+Brazil’s national men’s football team won five World Cup Championship titles who mostly known as the most successful soccer team., Germany and Italy have four and Argentina won their 3rd conservative World Cup championship in 2022.

 Year | Teams | Host | Champion | Runner Up | Third Place | Matches |